eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 4.3.1 Overview

-Figure 2 below gives an overview of the architecture of the EUDI Wallet ecosystem and its components.
+The figure below gives an overview of the architecture of the EUDI Wallet ecosystem and its components.
 In comparison to Figure 1, this figure presents more detail on the composition of a Wallet Unit and its interfaces to other entities.
 The depicted components of a Wallet Unit are described in [Section 4.3.2](#432-components-of-a-wallet-unit), while the interfaces are described in